pactsafe/pactsafe-angular-sdk/README.md

 ```

 ## Installation
-The easiest way to use pactsafe-angular-sdk is to install it using NPM and include it in your own Angular 2+ build process
+The easiest way to use pactsafe-angular-sdk is to install it using NPM and include it in your own Angular 2+ build process.
+The module provides you with the transpiled code and an example project using the sdk.

 ```bash
 npm install pactsafe-angular-sdk --save
 ```

+Alternatively, for more flexability, you can clone the repository, allowing you to modify the source code easier, and then use gulp (already preconfigured) to build your src.
+- Clone
+- Modify src how you want
+- `gulp build`
+- Use dist in your project as you would with the npm module

 ## Usage